Counter-battery radar: Description

 Since a parabola is defined by just three points, tracking a long segment of the trajectory was not notably efficient.
 The Royal Radar Establishment in the UK developed a different approach for their Green Archer system.
 Instead of a conical beam, the radar signal was produced in the form of a fan, about 40° wide and 1° high.
 A Foster scanner modified the signal to cause it to focus on a horizontal location that rapidly scanned back and forth.
 This allowed it to comprehensively scan a small slice of the sky.

 The operator would watch for mortar bombs to pass through the slice, locating its range with pulse timing, its horizontal location by the location of the Foster scanner at that instant, and its vertical location from the known angle of the thin beam.
 The operator would then flick the antenna to a second angle facing higher into the air, and wait for the signal to appear there.
 This produced the necessary two points that could be processed by an analogue computer.
 A similar system was the US AN/MPQ-4, although this was a somewhat later design and somewhat more automated as a result.

-However, once phased array radars compact enough for field use and with reasonable digital computing power appeared they offered a better solution.
+Once phased array radars compact enough for field use and with reasonable digital computing power appeared, they offered a better solution.
 A phased array radar has many transmitter/receiver modules which use differential tuning to rapidly scan up to a 90° arc without moving the antenna.
 They can detect and track anything in their field of view, providing they have sufficient computing power.
 They can filter out the targets of no interest (e.g., aircraft) and depending on their capability track a useful proportion of the rest.